noodulcode/noodulcode/README.md

 ## noodulcode  🤖

-I'm Chris Hannam, a Diploma of IT student at coderacademy working to be a full stack developer by the end of 2022 🎊
+Chris Hannam, a Diploma of IT student at Coderacademy working towards being a junior full stack developer by the end of 2022 🎊

 Here's an ordered list:
 1. First item